 We created and published this tropical cyclone exposure data as an R package (Anderson et al. 2020a).
 The package size exceeded the recommended maximum size for the Comprehensive R Archive Network (CRAN), the standard repository for publishing R packages.
 Therefore, we used the drat framework to set up our own repository to host the package (Anderson and Eddelbuettel 2017).
 These data include continuous county-level measurements for the closest distance of each storm, cumulative rainfall, and peak sustained surface wind.
 These continuous metrics can be used for classifying counties as exposed or unexposed—using thresholds selected by the user—or can be extracted directly as continuous metrics.
 The dataset also includes binary data on flood and tornado events associated with each storm in each county.
 To accompany these data, we published an additional R package with software tools to explore and map the data and to integrate it with human health datasets (Anderson et al. 2020b).

 We explored potential limitations in these data by comparing them with data from other available sources.
 For estimates of storm-associated rainfall, we compared data in the open-source package with ground-based observations in nine sample counties (Figure 2).
 Within these counties, storm-related rainfall measurements were well-correlated between the two data sources, with rank correlations (bottom right of each graph in Figure 2) between 0.87 and 0.98.
 There was some evidence that our primary rainfall metric may tend to underestimate rainfall totals in storms with extremely high rainfall, based on a few heavy-rainfall storms in Harris County, TX, Mobile County, AL, Charleston County, SC, and Wake County, NC (Figure 2).
-However, even in these cases, it was rare for a storm to be classified differently (under the precipitation threshold of 75 mm we used for binary exposure classification for later analysis) based on the source of precipitation data.
+Further, in some counties, the correlation was substantially lower when considering only tropical cyclones with cumulative local rainfall of ≥ 75 mm (Table S2).
+However, it was rare for a storm to be classified differently (under the precipitation threshold of 75 mm we used for binary exposure classification for later analysis) based on the source of precipitation data.
 Horizontal and vertical lines in each small plot in Figure 2 show the threshold of 75 mm, so storms in the lower left and upper right quadrants would be classified the same (“exposed” or “unexposed”) regardless of the precipitation data source, while storms in the upper left and lower right quadrants would be classified differently.
 Such cases were rare.

 For peak sustained surface wind estimates, we found that the primary wind exposure metric in the open-source data generally agreed well with the wind radii reported in HURDAT2.
 For most storms, >90% of counties were assigned the same category of wind speed (<34 knots; 34–49.9 knots; 50–63.9 knots; ≥64 knots) by both data sources (Figure 3).
 Disagreement was limited to a few storms (e.g., Hurricanes Sandy in 2012 and Ike in 2008).
 For these two storms, the modeled wind speed in the open-source data somewhat overestimated the severity of the storm’s winds at landfall but then underestimated, particularly for Hurricane Sandy, how far 34–49.9 knot winds extended from the storm’s central track further inland (Figure S2).
 For epidemiology researchers who would like to conduct sensitivity analysis using both sets of wind data, we have included estimates from the HURDAT2 wind radii as a secondary measure of county-level peak sustained wind in the open-source dataset (Anderson et al. 2020a).